Mfarzana/docker-learning/day3_Dockerfile/README.md

 - Create Dockerfile
 - Build a Docker image from Dockerfile
 - Run image
-## Push Java Web App In Docker Hub Repo
+## Push Java Web App In Docker Hub Repository

 ## Dockerfile
 Docker builds images automatically by reading the instructions from a Dockerfile